ariefnhidayah/haversine_express/readme.md

 ```
 npm run dev
 ```
-After that, this project running in port 3000
+After that, this project will run on port 3000

 Running this script for build this project
 ```